MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/armbian/rock5a/configure-ssd-boot-device.md

 # Configure SSD as bootable device

+## **Understanding Boot Partition Requirements**

+### **Rock 5B Boot Process**

+- **No FAT32 Partition Required**:
+  - **Bootloader Flexibility**: The Rockchip RK3588 SoC used in the Rock 5B board has a more flexible bootloader that can read from various filesystem types, including ext4.
+This eliminates the strict requirement for a FAT32 partition.
+  - **Unified Partition Scheme**: Armbian images for the Rock 5B typically use a single ext4 partition that contains both the boot files and the root filesystem.
+This simplifies the partitioning scheme and takes advantage of the SoC's capabilities.

+- **Bootloader Location**:
+  - **SPI Flash**: The bootloader can be installed on the board's SPI flash memory.
+Once installed, it knows how to locate and load the kernel and other necessary boot files from an ext4 partition on connected storage devices like NVMe SSDs.
+  - **SD Card Booting**: If booting from an SD card, the bootloader is included within the image and properly configured to boot from the ext4 partition present on the card.

 ### Step 1: Initial Setup on Rock 5A

 1. **Download and Write Armbian Image**: